Power of Acceptance: parenting my Autistic child, the most challenging obstacles are the ones I have with myself

-There are steps in this journey of parenting a child with special needs like Autism or ASD (autism spectrum disorder).
+There are steps in this journey of parenting a Autistic child.
 By steps, I mean what you are going through and how you are dealing with what is at hand.
 I am now at a point in my son’s ASD journey where I have stopped convincing myself my child might speak one day or be able to connect with people outside his comfort zone.
 I have also entered the stage where I need to have those tough conversations with relatives about who my son’s guardian will be if anything happens to his father and me.

 This all makes me sound pretty responsible and together, but the truth is, it has taken a while to get here.
 You can’t fault a parent for wanting the best for their child, but part of the heartbreak of being a special needs parent and parenting any child, really, is when you break up with the plan you had for that child.
 Like many parents (since I am being raw and open here), I had hoped my child would someday outgrow the stemming and not talking.